-In the world of Search Engine Optimisation, competitive analysis is frequently used both as a cornerstone of, and a benchmark for, mapping out a potential campaign.
-When looking at analyzing the competitive landscape for a client, one key step is to work out the type of links that competitors are acquiring.
+In Search Engine Optimisation, competitive analysis is frequently used both as a cornerstone and benchmark for mapping out a potential campaign.
+When analyzing the competitive landscape for a client, one key step is to work out the type of links that competitors are acquiring.
 This helps us to achieve several things:

 - Establishes potential quick wins for the campaign

 - It enables us to develop an understanding of what works and doesn’t work in terms of link building and promotional strategies (this could include PR, guest blogging, possibly spam in some verticals)

 At Agency51, we like to do this early in the content marketing process.
 Fortunately, Majestic SEO has the excellent ‘Clique Hunter’ tool, making this process easy.
 However, at this research stage, we don’t yet want to dive deep into individual competitor link profiles (which can take a lot of time, especially if they have a lot of links.)